Elvetham air crash: Victims

-Sedláková had been born Edita Hermannová, a Czechoslovak Jew who reached the UK as a Winton refugee in 1939.
+Sedláková had been born Edita Hermannová, a Czechoslovak Jew who reached the UK as one of Nicholas Winton's Kindertransport refugees in 1939.
 Her father had already died at that time and her brother Kurt had entered UK independently as a refugee a few months earlier in 1939.
 The Germans had murdered their mother, Hedvika, at Auschwitz in October 1944.
 After schooling in England Edita enlisted in the WAAF and was posted to 311 Squadron, where she and Sedlák met.
 They were married in May 1945.
 Sedláková was described as "a high-spirited girl" who was "deeply in love with her husband".
 About a fortnight before the crash, Sedláková had secured her discharge from the RAF so that she and Sedlák could return to their homeland together.
 She was last seen at Blackbushe in the vicinity of luggage that was to be loaded onto the aircraft.
 Either by herself or with the help of others she had boarded KG867 unauthorised.
 Sedláková was the only WAAF fatality in the six-year history of 311 Squadron.

 Being displaced from the flight saved Warrant Officer Svoboda's life.
 He recalled "my name was taken off the manifest to go, and I was replaced by reason I was never informed" (sic).

-This particular change to the passenger manifest regarding Svoboda has been updtaed by more recent information.
-Following a ‘Facebook’ posting about the 1945 Liberator disaster in December 2017 by the War Graves Photographic Project, Sue Albery responded.
-She indicated that her parents, Doris and Eddy Hrabak had given up their seats on the flight to Edith and Zdenĕk.
-If this was so, then some good came out of the tragic circumstances.
-As Sue writes in her post, if her parents had not given up their seats ‘I would not be writing this.’
+In December 2017 the War Graves Photographic Project posted on Facebook about the 1945 crash at Elvetham.
+Sue Albery (née Hrabáková) responded that her parents, Doris and Eddy Hrabák, had given up their seats on the flight to enable Edita and Zdenĕk to fly together.
+Sue wrote in her reply that had her parents had not done so, "I would not be writing this".